-Table 1 and the workgroup and portal development guidelines (Appendix 4) define core roles and responsibilities for the Monitoring Council, the workgroups, and other partners.
-However, the past two years of experience with the three prototype portals, and preliminary discussions with other theme-based monitoring and assessment efforts, have highlighted the importance of flexibility and adaptability in the early stages of workgroup development and relationship building.
+Table 1 and the portal development guidelines (Appendix 34) define core roles and responsibilities for the Monitoring Council, the workgroups, and other partners.
+However, the past 18 months'two years of experience with the four-three prototype portals, and preliminary discussions with other theme-based monitoring and assessment efforts, have highlighted the importance of flexibility and adaptability in the early stages of workgroup development and relationship building.
 As these relationships mature and workgroups gain experience, the Monitoring Council expects that roles and responsibilities will become more formalized over time.

-2.2.2 Monitoring program performance measures
+2.2.2 Monitoring program pPerformance measures

 The Monitoring Council adopted a set of monitoring program performance measures and benchmarks (Table 2) based on USEPA's 2003 report Elements of a State Water Monitoring and Assessment Program (USEPA 2003), but condensed USEPA's list of ten elements to six.
-A description of these six performance measures can be found in CWQMC 2008.
+A description of these six performance measures can be found in CWQMC (2008).
 Each workgroup will use these measures to evaluate existing water quality monitoring, assessment, and reporting efforts in order to develop specific actions and estimate funding needs necessary to coordinate and enhance those efforts.
-Appendix 6, Tenets of a State Wetland and Riparian
+Appendix 46, Tenets of a State Wetland and Riparian Monitoring Program (WRAMP), produced by the California Wetlands Monitoring Workgroup, illustrates the type of detailed evaluation the Monitoring Council envisions each workgroup will periodically produce.
+As a key part of such evaluations, workgroups must ensure that monitoring designs and assessment approaches target core management questions.
+The performance measures provided the structure for a preliminary evaluation of a wide range of monitoring and assessment efforts described in Appendix 3 of CWQMC (2008) and summarized in Table A3.2. of that Appendix.

 Table 2.
-Benchmarks associated with each of the six monitoring program performance measures used by the Monitoring Council and the theme-specific workgroups to evaluate existing web-portals and their underlying monitoring and assessment programs.
-Periodic evaluations conducted by each theme-specific workgroup will provide data needed to track the Monitoring Council's progress toward meeting the goals of each theme's web portal development and monitoring coordination efforts.
+Benchmarks associated with each of the six monitoring program performance measures used by the Monitoring Council and the theme-based workgroups to evaluate existing web-portals and their underlying monitoring and assessment programs.

+Periodic evaluations conducted by each theme-based workgroup will provide data needed and to track the Monitoring Council's progress toward meeting the goals of each theme's web portal development and monitoring coordination efforts.